-Access to the James Ford Bell Library and Wilson Rare collections is open to all.
-These are non-circulating materials, which must be used only in the Bell Library reading room.
+Access to the James Ford Bell Library is open to all.
+These are non-circulating materials, which must be used only in the reading room.
 Permission to examine materials normally will be granted to any qualified researcher upon completion of the registration form and agreement to abide by the rules governing use.

-More than 90% of the Bell Collection can be found in MNCAT Discovery, the University of Minnesota's online catalog.
+More than 90% of the Bell Collection can be found in University of Minnesota Libraries' online catalog.
 To search the Bell Library specifically, it is best to do an Advanced Search.
-Under "Search Scope," select James Ford Bell Library to limit your search to mostly our collection.
+Select "Catalog Only" and then under "Search Scope," select James Ford Bell Library to limit your search to mostly our collection.

 Researcher Registration Form